APPLICATIONS / RUBSEE PROJECT

 - Historic information and comparative analysis can shed light to plant operation and allow data-driven decisions

-The system can identify what’s moving across the lines, providing the same type of actionable information that manufacturing and energy companies already employ.
+The system can identify what’s moving across the lines, providing to waste operators the same type of actionable information that manufacturing and energy companies already employ.

 The project development has faced great technological challenges, mainly related to the complexity of the waste flux.
 RUBSEE targets the whole plant layout, and so it needs to be able to detect and measure in a big diversity of waste streams, more or less crowded and with a very different mix of objects depending on the location inside the plant.
 Some of the positions addressed have supposed a great defiance in terms of Artificial Intelligence based visual recognition.